vpalmisano/webrtcperf/README.md

   --server-data=/data
   ```
   With `saveSendVideoTrack` and `saveRecvVideoTrack` you can specify the sessions that will be saved at
-  receiver side (in this example it will save all the streams sent in the
+  receiver side (in this example it will save all the video streams sent in the
   session with index `0` and received in session `1`).
 2. The sent/received videos will be saved in the `/data` directory.
 3. Run the VMAF calculator comparing the sent/received videos: